Space exploration: First outer space flights

 MW 18014 was a German V-2 rocket test launch that took place on 20 June 1944, at the Peenemünde Army Research Center in Peenemünde.
-It was the first man-made object to reach outer space, attaining an apogee of 176 kilometers, which is well above the Kármán line.
+It was the first human-made object to reach outer space, attaining an apogee of 176 kilometers, which is well above the Kármán line.
 It was a vertical test launch.
 Although the rocket reached space, it did not reach orbital velocity, and therefore returned to Earth in an impact, becoming the first sub-orbital spaceflight.
+In 1949, the Bumper-WAC reached an altitude of 393 km, becoming the first human-made object to enter space, according to NASA.

 First object in orbit

 The first successful orbital launch was of the Soviet uncrewed Sputnik 1 ("Satellite 1") mission on 4 October 1957.
 The satellite weighed about 83 kg, and is believed to have orbited Earth at a height of about 250 km.
 It had two radio transmitters (20 and 40 MHz), which emitted "beeps" that could be heard by radios around the globe.
-Analysis of the radio signals was used to gather information about the electron density of the ionosphere, while temperature and pressure data was encoded in the duration of radio beeps.
+Analysis of the radio signals was used to gather information about the electron density of the ionosphere, while temperature and pressure data were encoded in the duration of radio beeps.
 The results indicated that the satellite was not punctured by a meteoroid.
 Sputnik 1 was launched by an R-7 rocket.
 It burned up upon re-entry on 3 January 1958.